wp-plugins/kampyle-integrator-for-wordpress/readme.txt

 If you do not have a Kampyle account, start here:
 1. Create a Kampyle account here. https://www.kampyle.com/websites-registration-trial
 2. Set up a feedback form.
 3. Download the plugin from the WordPress directory and install it.
 4. Activate the plugin through the 'Plugins' menu in WordPress.
 5. Copy the CSS code given on the Kampyle website into the "head" field in the plugin settings6.
 Copy the Javascript code given on the Kampyle website into the "footer" field in the plugin settings If you already have a Kampyle account, start here:
 1. Download the plugin from the WordPress directory and install it.
 2. Copy the CSS code given on the Kampyle website into the "head" field in the plugin settings3.
 Copy the Javascript code given on the Kampyle website into the "footer" field in the plugin settings

+More information can be found at http://www.pbwebdev.com.au

 == Frequently Asked Questions ==
 <h4>What is Kampyle?</h4>Kampyle is a leading vendor of Online Feedback Analytics, delivering website owners a powerful platform to collect, analyze, measure and manage website users' feedback on services, products and customer experience.